First published April 2019 | Words and photos by Vietnam Coracle

 Below is all the information for booking tickets (for passengers and motorbikes) on the boats between Phan Thiet and Phu Quy Island:

-General Information: Once you have the permit, booking tickets for any of the three boat services between Phan Thiet and Phu Quy Island is fairly easy.
+General Information: Booking tickets for any of the three boat services between Phan Thiet and Phu Quy Island is fairly easy.
 It’s wise to book at least one day in advance, and absolutely necessary if you’re travelling between Friday and Sunday or on a public holiday.
 The same goes for booking motorbikes on the boats.
 Booking in person is the easiest, best, and most convenient way to get tickets (over the phone and online is difficult or impossible, due to the fact that your permit must be presented).
-In order to book a ticket on any of the boats you must have your passport with a valid visa or residency card, and your permit to visit the island (see Getting the Permit for details).
-When boarding the boat in Phan Thiet, you must show your passport and permit to an official dressed in green uniform.
-Then, on arrival in Phu Quy, another official in green will meet you off the boat and take you to the border control office to register your passport and permit.
+In order to book a ticket on any of the boats you must have your passport with a valid visa or residency card.
+When boarding the boat in Phan Thiet, you must show your passport to an official dressed in green uniform.
+Then, on arrival in Phu Quy, another official in green will meet you off the boat and take you to the border control office to register your passport.

 Motorbikes: To book a space for your motorbike, you need to give the license plate number and, technically at least, have the blue/green ownership card (but I was never asked to show mine).
 For motorbikes, the ticket payment (150,000vnd) is paid at the ticket office, but then a handling fee is charged at the ports in both Phan Thiet and Phu Quy (80,000/70,000vnd respectively).